Operation Kikusui I: Prelude

 At dawn on 7 April, the Japanese force passed the Ōsumi Peninsula into the open ocean heading south from Kyūshū toward Okinawa.
 They shifted into a defensive formation, with Yahagi leading Yamato and the eight destroyers deployed in a ring around the two larger ships, with each ship 1500 m from each other and proceeding at 20 kn.
 The destroyer Asashimo developed engine trouble and turned back.
 U.S. reconnaissance aircraft began to shadow the main force of ships.
 At 10:00, the force turned west to make it look like they were withdrawing, but at 11:30, after being detected by two American PBM Mariner flying boats, the Yamato fired a salvo with her 460 mm bow guns using special "beehive shells" (三式焼霰弾) but could not prevent the two planes from shadowing.
 The forces then turned back towards Okinawa.

 Upon receiving contact reports early on 7 April, Spruance ordered Task Force 54, which consisted mostly of modernized Standard-type battleships under the command of Rear Admiral Morton Deyo (which were engaged in shore bombardment), to intercept and destroy the Japanese sortie.
 Deyo moved to execute his orders, but Vice Admiral Marc A. Mitscher, who commanded Task Force 58, preempted Spruance and Deyo by launching a massive air strike from his carriers, without informing Spruance until after the launches were completed.
-Admiral Mitscher, a senior naval aviation officer, had long challenged the battleship-centric doctrines that had dominated U.S. naval strategy for much of the twentieth century.
+Vice Admiral Mitscher, a senior naval aviation officer, had long challenged the battleship-centric doctrines that had dominated U.S. naval strategy for much of the twentieth century.
 His career was defined by a fundamental dispute between advocates of traditional surface fleets and proponents of carrier-based air power—a rivalry embodied in his relationship with his immediate superior, Admiral Raymond Spruance.
 Although aircraft carriers had played central roles in the major Pacific battles, the ability of air power to independently overcome enemy surface forces had not been conclusively demonstrated.
 In this context, Operation Kikusui provided a pivotal opportunity to test and potentially confirm the supremacy of carrier-based operations over traditional battleship forces.

 Around 10:00 on 7 April, Task Groups 58.1 and 58.3 began launching 280 aircraft from their carriers.
 Task Group 58.4 launched a further 106 aircraft.
 The aircraft consisted of F6F Hellcat and F4U Corsair fighters, SB2C Helldiver dive bombers, and TBF Avenger torpedo bombers.
 Overall, 15 carriers launched aircraft.
 The air groups launched from five carriers became lost in bad weather and were not able to attack.
-As a contingency, Spruance ordered Deyo to assemble a force of six fast battleships, seven cruisers and 21 destroyers to prepare for a surface engagement with Yamato should the airstrikes prove unsuccessful.
+As a contingency, Spruance ordered Deyo to assemble a force of six battleships, seven cruisers and 21 destroyers to prepare for a surface engagement with Yamato should the airstrikes prove unsuccessful.